Monday, January 13, 2020

 Stockholm 2019-05-14

-Jewish Community project “ Field for the year 1945 survivors”
+Jewish Community project “ Field for the year 1945 survivors.”

-During the Fall, Wroblewski together with the stone conservator, Justyna Bamba, helped the Community to make the inventory of the gravestones which needed to be restored at the Jewish Cemetery.
+During the Fall, Wroblewski, together with the stone conservator, Justyna Bamba, helped the Community to make the inventory of the gravestones that needed to be restored at the Jewish Cemetery.
 Every year (2017 and 2018), the Community let the volunteers from Paideia school to clean and wash the gravestones but Wroblewski pointed it out that all the gravestones after more than 70 years sunk down so deep in the soil that they were no longer visible and that rigorous renovation work was needed for the entire area so that the entire field would look dignified and clean.

-Wroblewski suggested as well that 101 persons who are buried there in the J and K quarters -- mainly young women who have seen the Holocaust horrors and died shortly thereafter following arrival in Sweden, carried the personal histories that should be told to the rest of the world, especially at the time of growing antisemitism.
+Wroblewski suggested as well that 101 persons who are buried there in the J and K quarters -- mainly young women who have seen the Holocaust horrors and died shortly thereafter following arrival in Sweden-- carried the personal histories that should be told to the rest of the world, especially at the time of growing antisemitism.

-Now when the last Holocaust survivors who were telling their stories in the public schools are leaving us, this is the way to tell the stories of the young girls who survived the Holocaust but were not lucky to live.
+Now, as the last Holocaust survivors who were telling their stories in the public schools are leaving us, this is the way to tell the stories of the young girls who survived the Holocaust but were not lucky to live.

-The Jewish Community has started the project and the dialogue is ongoing with the Commune of Stockholm, the City of Stockholm, the Museum of the City of Stockholm, and the Forum for Living History.
+The Jewish Community has started the project, and the dialogue is ongoing with the Commune of Stockholm, the City of Stockholm, the Museum of the City of Stockholm, and the Forum for Living History.
 We have applied and have received funds from the Heckschers Foundation.
-We have also sought grants from Groschinskys Memory foundation and Riksantikvarieambetet.
-Funds are also being sought from the CIty of Stockholm.
+We have also sought grants from Groschinsky's Memory Foundation and Riksantikvarieambetet.
+Funds are also being sought from the City of Stockholm.

 The second part of the project is to be virtual.
-Every grave will get its own QR-code with the information about the victim (their state of health, medical history, photographs) that will lead to cooperation between the City, schools, FFL, and others, and in this way, through the school projects, exhibitions, guided tours, and similar, memory will be kept of the persons buried there.
-Hopefully the project will be completed in 2020.
+Every grave will get its own QR code with the information about the victim (their state of health, medical history, photographs) that will lead to cooperation between the City, schools, FFL, and others, and in this way, through the school projects, exhibitions, guided tours, and similar, memory will be kept of the persons buried there.
+Hopefully, the project will be completed in 2020.

 Chairman Aron Verständig